JRHB314/UnityWorkshop/Two_BuildingWorld(WIP).md

 ### Enabling Collisions

 There are two components needed to enable collision.
-One, a
+One, a RigidBody2D component.
+This allows a Game Object to have physics at all.
+The second is some kind of Collider component.
+There are several, separated by shape.
+BoxCollider2D is the simplest, but you can have circle, capsule, or custom shapes as well.